Scott-Devine/CloudMELT/README.md

 ### Run toil destroy-cluster to shut down the toil cluster

+Once the result files have been safely transferred and verified the cluster can be shut down:

 ```
-user@local_machine$ toil desotry-cluster -z us-east-1a tcm1
+user@local_machine$ toil destroy-cluster -z us-east-1a tcm1
 ```

+__NOTE:__ AWS charges will continue to accrue until the cluster is shut down, so _do not_ skip this step or the next one, ensuring that the EC2 instances have been terminated.

 ### Check AWS EC2 page to ensure that the machines have been shut down

-Check the AWS console's [Running Instances][aws_ec2_instances] page to ensure that all of the cluster nodes shut down.
+Check the AWS console's [Running Instances][aws_ec2_instances] page to ensure that all of the cluster nodes terminated.
 If they do not shut down automatically they can be halted and deleted from the AWS console (though this should not be necessary.)

 [aws_ec2_instances]: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:dnsName

-TODO
+ -AWS EC2 page
+ -AWS S3 page
+ -AWS billing page

+### Apply GroupAnalysis workaround after step 1 (optional)
+ TODO - fold this into the initial configuration script

+## Running a MELT-Deletion analysis

+TODO - current workflow supports only MELT-Split.

 ## Recovering from workflow failure